-Our earliest attachments provide the templates for our subsequent relationships.
-As a result, we repeat relationship patterns throughout our lives.
-Because they are present from the beginning, these patterns can be as invisible to us as water to a fish.
+We repeat our relationship patterns throughout our lives.
+Our patterns are shaped by our earliest attachments, which provide the templates for our subsequent relationships.
+Because they are present from the beginning, our patterns can be as invisible to us as water to a fish.

-Therapy is a relationship, and patients bring their templates and patterns into it.
-As therapists, we enter the gravitational field of patients’ problematic relationship patterns, experiencing and participating in them.
-Through recognizing our own unavoidable participation in these patterns, we can help our patients understand and rework them.
+Psychotherapy is a relationship and patients bring their templates and patterns into it.
+As psychotherapists, we enter the gravitational field of our patients’ problematic relationship patterns, experiencing and participating in them.
+Through recognizing our own unavoidable participation in these patterns, we help our patients understand and rework them.

-This is therapy that changes lives.
+This is how psychotherapy changes lives.
 This is the heart of psychodynamic therapy.

-Caroline, a woman in her late thirties, is elegant, educated, successful.
+Vanessa, a woman in her late 30s, is elegant, educated, and successful.
 She carries herself with a regal bearing and looks and dresses like a Vogue model.
 She is pursued by the kind of men most women only fantasize about.
 Yet she is lonely.
-She has been unable to keep an intimate relationship and she suffers from bouts of depression.
+She has never been able to keep an intimate relationship and she suffers from chronic low-grade depression.

-Caroline has attempted therapy several times.
-She says, unhappily, that it has never changed anything, and the therapists always end up wanting her approval.
+Vanessa has attempted therapy several times.
+She says, unhappily, that it has never changed anything, and that the therapists always end up wanting her approval.

-Colleagues trained in CBT and other “evidence-based” therapies rarely attach much significance to Caroline’s comment about her past therapy relationships.
-Some venture Caroline may need a secure therapist who won’t be intimidated by her looks or status.
+Colleagues trained in CBT rarely attach much significance to Vanessa's comment about her past therapy relationships.
+Some venture that she may need a secure therapist who won’t be intimidated by her looks or status.

-It is irrelevant whether Caroline’s therapist is personally secure or insecure.
+In fact, it is irrelevant whether Vanessa's therapist is personally secure or insecure.
 She doesn’t need a secure therapist.
-She needs a therapist with the self-awareness and courage to notice that twinge of insecurity in Caroline’s presence, treat it as information, and use it in the service of understanding.
+She needs a therapist with the self-awareness and courage to notice that twinge of insecurity in her presence, treat it as important information, and use it in the service of understanding and change.

-Such a therapist might say: “You know, you have come here for my help and yet in many of our interactions, I am aware of a vague feeling of wanting to impress you or gain your approval, which of course doesn’t help you at all.
-I’m trying to figure out what it means, and whether it could be a window into understanding something about what happens in other relationships.
+Such a therapist might say: “You know, you have come here for my help and yet in many of our interactions, I'm aware of a vague feeling of wanting to impress you or gain your approval, which of course doesn’t help you at all.
+I’m trying to understand what it means, and whether it might be a window into understanding something about what happens in your other relationships.
 Perhaps this is something that feels familiar to you.”

 And there, real therapy may begin.

-Caroline could not have described what went wrong in her relationships: The things she did to try to draw others closer were the very things that precluded connection and intimacy.
-Women were envious or deferential.
-Men viewed her as a conquest or out of their league.
-Either way, intimate connection was impossible.
+Vanessa cannot tell the therapist what goes wrong in her relationships because she does not know.
+Instead, she shows him by recreating her relationship patterns in the therapy relationship.
+The things she does to try to draw others closer—automatically maneuvering for status—are the very things that keep them at a distance.
+Women feel envious or deferential.
+Men view her as a conquest or out of their league.
+Either way, real intimacy is impossible.

-Caroline couldn’t tell her therapist this; she showed him.
-What the patient does in the room with the therapist reveals lifelong relationship patterns.
+What the patient does in the room with the therapist reveals their lifelong relationship patterns.
 And in the therapy relationship, these patterns can be recognized, understood, and reworked.

-This is central to psychodynamic therapy and notably absent from other therapies.
+This is central to psychodynamic therapy—and notably absent from other therapy approaches.

-A prominent CBT author and thought leader wrote an article about myths and realities of CBT.
-One myth, according to the author, is that CBT downplays the therapy relationship.
+A prominent CBT thought leader wrote an article about myths and realities of CBT.
+According to the author, it's a myth that CBT downplays the therapy relationship.
 To counter this, the author explained that CBT therapists “do many things to build a strong alliance.
 For example, they work collaboratively with clients… ask for feedback… and conduct themselves as genuine, warm, empathic, interested, caring human beings.”

 I expect that much from my hair stylist or real estate broker.
-From a psychotherapist, I expect something more.
-The CBT thought leader seemed to have no concept that the therapy relationship is a window into a patient’s inner world, and a relationship laboratory and sanctuary where lifelong patterns can be recognized and understood, and new ones created.
+From a psychotherapist, I expect something else and something more.
+The CBT thought leader seemed to have no concept that the psychotherapy relationship offers a window into a patient’s relationship patterns and inner world—and can become a relationship laboratory and sanctuary where lifelong patterns can be recognized, understood, and reworked.

-Some people may be satisfied with therapists who “work collaboratively” while conducting therapy according to an instruction manual (read my blog about "manualized" therapy here).
-Those who want to change their destiny will want a therapist with the self-awareness, knowledge, and courage to see and speak about what matters.
+Some people may be satisfied with therapists who “work collaboratively” while providing standardized interventions from an instruction manual (read my post about "manualized" therapy here).
+But those who want to change their destiny will want a psychotherapist with the self-awareness, training, and courage to see and speak about what matters.